Blog

 This table shows how different heat indices can affect your body:

-Earlier this year, an interactive, color-coded heat risk map debuted on both the National Weather Service and CDC websites.
+The National Weather Service’s website features an interactive, color-coded heat risk map.
 The map shows not only the current levels of heat risk across the U.S. but also the forecast over several days.

 Keeping Safe